buildingblocs/datasets/phone_protector/CONTRIBUTING.md

 ### How's your phone protector?

 1. Take a picture of your current phone.
-2. Make sure cracks and fingerprints are visible.
+2. Make sure cracks and fingerprints are visible to the best of your ability. (try keeping it on while using a full white photo on the screen)
+3. Ensure that there is no reflection.
-3. Upload it.
+4. Upload it.

 ### Creating the Pull Request